nghianguyen7171/TVAE-RRS/README.md

 # Temporal-Variational-Autoencoder-Model-for-In-hospital-Clinical-Emergency-Prediction
-Temporal  Variational Autoencoder Model for Rapid Response Sytem
+Source for the paper "Temporal  Variational Autoencoder Model for In-hospital-Clinical-Emergency-Prediction"